samyeyo/rtc/README.md

 #### Accessing embedded files from your LuaRT application

 To access embedded files from your LuaRT application, just use the global "**embed**" module.
-It will return a Zip value, already open for read access, that contains the directory content provided on the command line during compilation with rtc :
+It will return a Zip instance, already open for read access, that contains the directory content provided on the command line during compilation with rtc :

 ```lua
 -- extract all the embedded content